 High gain ratios (3.7+) are harder to get started pedaling but can more easily maintain higher speeds.
 Lower gain ratios (3.3 and below) are really easy to start pedaling but can’t reach high maximum speeds.
 Gain ratios in the middle do a little bit of both!
-For 16 inch bikes, we generally prefer mid-range gain ratios from about 3.3 to 3.7.
+For 16 inch bikes, we generally prefer mid-range gain ratios from about 3.5 to 3.8.

 Price – What does a more expensive bike get me?

-While any bike (well any safe bike) is better than no bike, if you want child to start their biking journey off with a smile versus tears and frustration, we highly recommend splurging on a nicer bike when possible.
+While any bike (well, any safe bike) is better than no bike, if you want your child to start their biking journey off with a smile versus tears and frustration, we highly recommend splurging on a nicer bike when possible.
 Higher-end bikes also typically have great resale values, with many re-selling for close to 70% of their MSRP.